itinerantfoodie/itinerantfoodie.github.io/_drafts/apps-for-nomads.md

 ### WeChat

 This is a useful app for just about anything in China.
 It's actually quite useful for payments.
-And you can also make payments using bitcoin (or convert your RMB wallet to bitcoin) through a service called WeChat Secretary.
+And you can also make payments using bitcoin (or convert your RMB wallet to bitcoin) through a service called WeChat Secretary for a 2.5% fee (still better than Stripe!)

 ## Finance (General)